 In this fine and historic tradition you are a sophomore student, a student on a journey of discernment.
 Last year, was your first year of discovery and this year begins a process of making decisions.
 Perhaps it is choosing a major or second major, changing your major, adding a minor, or selecting courses to finish your Core requirements?
 You may be discerning where you want to study abroad, or looking for an internship, externship, or field placement?
 Maybe you are interested in collaborating with faculty in research and writing?
 It is never too soon to contemplate graduate school programs and begin to formulate career aspirations.
 Perhaps you might focus these ideas based on your civic and community engagement?
 Maybe your college employment or work study has provided insight about your future plans?
 This is a transitional year for you academically.
-You will be working with the academic advisor within the academic department of your major.
+You will be working with the academic advisor within the academic program of your major program.
 You will be taking more courses required by your academic program.
 Developing a strong advising relationship with your academic advisor is key to setting and attaining academic goals.
 As you work on focusing your academic interests, this is a good time to consider your calling, vocation, and purpose in life work.
-Faculty and staff Purposeful Life Work Mentors can play an important role in walking with you on this part of your journey.

 When you arrived in your first year you were guided by a student advising handbook called the RUDDER to keep you steady.
 Now as a sophomore we are providing you with an advising handbook called the COMPASS to help you chart the next part of your college journey.